liao961120/intra/main.md

 theory-free inferential devices, in which the researchers place no prior assumptions on the dynamical processes underlying change and measurement.
-We underscore the risks associated with such practices and emphasize the often-neglected issue of *connecting measurements to theory*---When a measurement is presumed to *cleanly* capture only the intended construct along with some random noise, the results of an analysis can never challenge, and therefore lead to refinements of, the measurement itself[@bringmann2016].
+We underscore the risks associated with such practices and emphasize the often-neglected issue of *connecting measurements to theory*---when a measurement is presumed to capture *only* the intended construct, the resulting analysis can never challenge, and therefore lead to refinements of, the measurement itself [@bringmann2016].
 We illustrate this through a simple theory-driven analysis of change processes, in which the *purity* of the measurement is not assumed.
-Through the analysis, it is shown that without explicit theoretical assumptions imposing constraints on how measurement and change processes might evolve and interact over time, the resulting inferred processes will inevitably conflate multiple untraceable sources of variation originating from measurement errors and unintended processes, obscuring the information that could be gained from statistical inference.
+Through the analysis, it is shown that without explicit theoretical assumptions imposing constraints on how measurement and change processes might evolve and interact over time, the resulting inferred processes will inevitably conflate multiple untraceable sources of variation, obscuring the information that could be gained from statistical inference.

 Specifically, we are pointing to the importance of teasing out process variation